boredzo/impluse-hfs/README.md

 ### Attaching an image

-If you have a raw image (a file containing bytes directly copied from a device), you can attach it using `hdiutil`:
+If you have a raw image (a file containing bytes directly copied from a device), impluse will generally work with it as-is.
+You can, for example, do:

+- `impluse convert path/to/image.img path/to/image-HFS+.img`
+- `impluse list path/to/image.img`
+- `impluse extract path/to/image.img 'Applications:ResEdit Folder:ResEdit'`

+If there's only one HFS volume, which is usually the case, this will Just Work.

+If there are multiple HFS volumes, impluse currently doesn't have an affordance for you to specify which one(s) you're interested in, so you'll need to extract the bare volume you're interested in to a separate disk image.
+Start by attaching the full disk image using `hdiutil`:

+- If it's a UDIF image: `hdiutil attach -nomount -readonly path/to/image.dmg`
-- `hdiutil attach -nomount -readonly path/to/image.img`
+- If it's a raw image: `hdiutil attach -nomount -readonly path/to/image.img`

 Raw images are the kind you typically use with emulators such as Mini vMac and SheepShaver.
 Note that if the image uses some other filename extension, such as .dsk, you'll need to rename or hard-link it to .img for the disk image engine to recognize it as a raw image.

-If you have a wrapped disk image such as a UDIF (.dmg) image, you will need to attach it.
-Use this hdiutil command:

-- `hdiutil attach -nomount -readonly path/to/image.dmg`
+The disk image engine does recognize .iso, but may do the wrong thing if it is an actual ISO 9660 image (it will mount the ISO 9660 side rather than the Mac side for many true ISOs); renaming it to .img may help avoid this.

-Now the image is attached as a device, and hdiutil has printed a list of one or more devices.
+When you attach the image as a device, hdiutil will print a list of one or more devices it has created that are attached to that file.

 If it gave you only one device path with no further description, use that.